sriramanamaiya/EDU-E-LEARNING-APP/README.md

   - Students can view enrolled courses and their lectures on my course page.

 ---
-- As it is an ongoing project many features yet to be added.
+- Many features yet to be added.

 ### Demo
 Home, Register, Login (Admin/Student) Pages: